rinkoai/shinobi-revenge-releases/README.md

 1. Download the ZIP file from the link above.
 2. Extract the contents of the ZIP file to a folder on your computer.
-3. Open the extracted folder and run `ShinobiRevenge.exe` to start the game.
+3. Open the extracted folder and run `Shinobirevenge.exe` to start the game.

 ### For Android (APK File)